Jyoshikapichika/dsu-website/README.md

 ## Project Overview
 The DSU Website is a responsive and user-friendly educational web application designed to provide students, parents, and visitors with essential information about the institution.
 The website offers a structured and visually appealing platform to access details about courses, departments, admissions, campus facilities, and contact information.

-This project was developed as a collaborative academic mini project to enhance frontend web development skills and gain practical experience in teamwork, project management, and version control using GitHub.
+This project was developed as a collabrative academic mini project to enhance frontend web development skills and gain practical experience in teamwork , project management, and version control using Github
 ---

 ## Features